databendlabs/databend/query/src/api/README.md

-FuseQuery API(including Flight&HTTP) for the interaction.
+DatafuseQuery API(including Flight&HTTP) for the interaction.